 - Cold-Blooded Torture: Endures this from Mannfred's hands as the latter's prisoner.
 There's also the Crown of Sorcery's influence and the nightmares it induces in him.

-- Cruel and Unusual Death: His death is so horrific that even his tormentor and captor, Mannfred von Carstein, felt disturbed by it.
+- Cruel and Unusual Death: His death is so horrific that even his tormentor and captor, Mannfred von Carstein, feels disturbed by it.

 - Defiant to the End: His last words are a taunt to his captor.